RETESTS – EVALUATING PROGRESS

 7. Everything coming out pattern.
 This pattern is defined as an increase in four or more of the toxic metal or certain other readings.
 The four may include iron, copper, manganese, chromium and/or selenium providing these increase into a toxic range for the mineral.

-2. Better 2nd four ratios when the previous test showed a double low ratio pattern on the second four numbers.
+12. Better ratios on the 2nd four minerals when the previous test showed a double low ratio pattern on the second four numbers.

-7. A faster oxidation rate in a child less than about 5 years old.
+16. A faster oxidation rate in a child who is less than about 5-10 years old.

-NOTE: If the opposite to one of these patterns occurs, it does not indicate a lack of progress.
+1. If the opposite to one of these patterns occurs, it does not indicate a lack of progress.
 This may be important in some cases.
-For example, if someone emerges from four lows on a retest, or the oxidation rate slows down in a child, these are not bad signs.
-In fact, they can be good signs.
-However, they not reliable enough to be listed in this article as signs of progress.
+For example, if the oxidation rate slows down in a child, this is not a bad sign.
+However, it is not reliable enough to be listed in this article as signs of progress.